theksoft/xtc/heaps/xstrhp/README.rst

 - free operation is pushing the memory block in the list which additional cost overhead is very light compared to just unsetting **allocated** flag.

-Other additional fields allow to track memory leak with debug version of the libray.
+Other additional fields allow to track memory leak when using the debug version of the libray.
 Check the **xsh_dump()** function and other information function.

 The user payload start after the information fields and can hold the provide structure size.